 |Low or zero international transaction fees||High annual fees|

-|Complimentary travel and/or medical insurance offered with a lot of cards||Usually a cost for any additional card holders|
+|Complimentary travel and/or medical insurance offered with a lot of cards||Usually an extra cost for additional card holders|

 |Frequent flyer points to help you get discounted or free flights||High minimum monthly salary requirement|